-- 1. To elect four directors for the ensuing one-year term (pages [] to [] of the accompanying proxy statement); - 2.
-To conduct a non-binding advisory vote to approve the compensation of our named executive officers (pages [] and []); - 3.
-To act upon the ratification of the selection by the audit committee of Ernst & Young LLP as independent auditors (pages [] and []); - 4.
-To act upon proposals to eliminate supermajority voting requirements in the company's restated certificate of incorporation and by-laws (pages [] to []); - 5.
-To act upon a proposal to eliminate provisions in the company's restated certificate of incorporation concerning \$3.50 cumulative convertible preferred stock (page []); - 6.
-To act upon stockholder proposals described in the accompanying proxy statement if properly introduced at the meeting (pages [] to []); and - 7.
+- 1. To elect five directors for the ensuing one-year term (pages 1 to 50 of the accompanying proxy statement); - 2.
+To conduct a non-binding advisory vote to approve the compensation of our named executive officers (pages 51 and 52); - 3.
+To act upon the ratification of the selection by the audit committee of Ernst & Young LLP as independent auditors (pages 53 and 54); - 4.
+To act upon proposals to eliminate supermajority voting requirements in the company's restated certificate of incorporation and by-laws (pages 55 to 57); - 5.
+To act upon a proposal to eliminate provisions in the company's restated certificate of incorporation concerning \$3.50 cumulative convertible preferred stock (page 58); - 6.
+To act upon the stockholder proposal described in the accompanying proxy statement if properly introduced at the meeting (pages 59 and 60); and - 7.
 To transact any other business which properly may be brought before the meeting.